 Depending on the house, neighborhood, and local housing market, selling a home can be a tricky and sometimes frustrating process.
-For example, if you price your home too high, it can sit on the market for months without any offers.
-However, if you price it too low, you can end up feeling like a buyer got the better deal.
-Luckily, there are some tactics that can help you sell your home faster and often, for more money than you might expect.
+If you price your home too high, it can sit on the market for months without any offers.

 1. Improve your home’s curb appeal to make the best first impression